-Teenage girls experience rapid growth spurts in new areas of their bodies during puberty.
+Teenagers experience rapidย growth spurts in new areas of their bodies during puberty.
 This rapid growth often leads to stretch marks.
 We still remember being surprised when our skin erupted in red lines and being terrified that they would never go away.

-It’s around this time of puberty that many girls become self-conscious about their bodies and begin to feel as if they should hide the womanly parts of themselves, which they may believe are messy, big, and ugly.
-This can be the beginning of disordered body image and bad-body thoughts that can lead to a lifetime of body shame.
+It’s around this time of puberty that many teens become self-conscious about their bodies and begin to feel as if they should hide the rounder parts of themselves, which they may believe are messy, big, and ugly.
+This can beย the beginning of disordered body image and bad-body thoughts that can lead to a lifetime of body shame.
 Negative body image and eating disorders are also strongly linked.

-Protect your sweet girl from this fate by talking to her about stretch marks as a natural part of growth.
+Protect your sweet child from this fateย by talking to her about stretch marks as a natural part of growth.
 Most stretch marks fade with time into silvery streaks, but even if they don’t, they are just a part of life.
-They don’t make her a freak of nature – they make her entirely natural and totally normal.
+They don’t make them a freak of nature – they make them entirely natural and totally normal.
 Don’t hide your own stretch marks, and look for ways to normalize their development in non-hateful ways.

-Remind her that this is her body for life.
-No matter what goes on outside, she needs to learn to love herself inside, and body shame is hateful and means towards the self.
+Remind your child thatย this is their body for life.
+No matter what goes on outside, they need to learn to love themselves inside, and body shame is hateful and means towards the self.

 I was doing some research earlier on why we demonize stretch marks.
 I couldn’t find much so, I decided to type into Google “how to get rid of stretch marks” and I was absolutely appalled by what came up.
 First of all there were a total of 1.650.000 results telling how to get rid of them (ha. is it any wonder why we are unable to accept them) and secondly almost all of the articles stated “No woman WOULD or SHOULD like to have stretch marks on her skin” and “use potato juice and egg whites to get rid of them”.